Lessons From COVID-19

 Since then, every week dozens of modeling teams around the country have submitted predictions, which Reich and his collaborator, Research Assistant Professor Evan L. Ray, along with a group of students, faculty, and staff, have aggregated into an ensemble forecast.
 The COVID-19 Forecast Hub produces forecasts for between one and four weeks out at the national, state, and county levels, which the CDC uses to communicate to the general public.

 According to Reich, this work was a natural outgrowth of his lab’s experience forecasting seasonal influenza, yet for COVID-19 “the scale of data collection is massively different.”
-Over the past 15 months, the team has worked to aggregate data from about 80 different teams and 100 different models, which collectively have yielded over 56 million unique predictions about the future.
+The team has worked to aggregate data from about 80 different teams and 100 different models, which collectively have yielded over 67 million unique predictions about the future.
 This work has been done in real time, under a national spotlight.
 For many months, the Hub’s website received over 1,000 views per day, while the same information posted on the CDC’s site was undoubtedly viewed by many more.
 The predictions have been regularly cited by high-profile news outlets, including The New York Times, Boston Globe, CNN, and NPR.

 While many infectious disease modelers aim to develop a “silver bullet modeling methodology” using new cutting-edge computational techniques, Reich’s lab has been on the forefront of aggregating predictions from numerous different models and research groups.
 This approach has proven to be exceptionally accurate.
 In February 2021, Reich and colleagues published preliminary findings on medRxiv showing that for COVID-19 forecasting, “The ensemble was the only model that ranked in the top half for over 75% of forecasts it made.”